6 Main Trends of Digital Health 2019

 - Prevention and diagnosis: VR / AR systems allow medical professionals to simulate various conditions and manipulate the camera to compare specific cases from practice with information from medical databases, as well as to reproduce potential effects from the prescribed treatment - virtually.

 - Surgery: VR can be used for 3D reconstruction of moving bodies.
 This technology is especially useful when surgeons are forced to work in cramped conditions.

 - Education: Virtual and Augmented Reality technologies improve the quality of medical education.
 Surgeons can practice specific techniques in virtual environments using HoloLens by Microsoft (video)

 - Rehabilitation and emotional recovery: clinical studies have shown that using virtual reality helps reduce the use of opioid drugs in severe cases.
 In some clinics, such as Maplewood Senior Living operating in Westport, Connecticut, VR helmets are used to treat dementia and cognitive disorders.

 Finally, we cannot fail to mention blockchain in the list of trends.
 The use of distributed computing in medicine will help improve the security of a range of solutions, from IoMT to cloud hosting of these systems.
-Blockchain being used to protect interfaces of medical data exchanges between doctors and organizations will be developed, which, simultaneously will allow anonymity to be maintained and compliance with the requirements of HIPAA and GDPR.
+Blockchain technology will be used to develop interfaces that protect the exchange of medical data between doctors and organizations, which will preserve the anonymity of the data and maintain compliance with HIPAA and GDPR requirements.
 In 2017, the American FDA initiated a research project with IBM Watson to learn how this can be implemented in practice.